PsiPhiTheta/LSTM-Attention/avis-activity-log.md

 # Antoine Viscardi's Activity Log

+## 13 Dec 2018
+- Finished implementing grid search
+- Implemented dumping of best model after every grid-search iteration
+	- Want to find a way of logging at which epoch the model was saved and with what accuracy.
+- Implemented dumping of the history and utility function to plot it.
+- Ran the whole pipeline over night

 ## 02 Dec 2018
 - Added top down accuracy and it works well.
 - Next steps: